hytechclub/web-102/Week07/Challenges/ShoppingListChallenge.md

 To complete the exercise, follow the steps below, and make sure that the list behaves as described above.

 ## HTML
-To start, create an HTML file and a JavaScript file.
+Start from [this empty Repl](https://repl.it/@JosephMaxwell/EmptyWeb#index.html), and create a new JS file.
 The HTML file should have all of the basic tags (`html`, `head`, `body`), and a `script` tag that links to the JS file.

 Then, in the HTML file, add the following:
-- a header saying "My shopping list"
+- A header saying "My shopping list"
-- some text saying "Enter a new item:"
+- Some text saying "Enter a new item:"
-- an input with a unique `id` attribute
+- An input with a unique `id` attribute
-- a button saying "Add item"
+- A button saying "Add item"
-- an unordered list with a unique `id` attribute
+- An unordered list with a unique `id` attribute

 ## JavaScript
 In the JavaScript file, define a function that will run in response to the button being clicked.
 Make sure you hook up the function to the button in the HTML!
 Then, inside the function body: